 At this time, all 8 main CCNW clinics are open regular business hours.
 Our 4 outreach clinics in Colville, Chewelah, Moses Lake and Ritzville are closed until further notice.
-We recognize the importance of continuing to offer cancer treatment to our patients, and therefore will remain open as long as it remains safe to do so.
+We want to ensure that all of our patients continue to receive their cancer treatment during the Covid-19 pandemic, and therefore we have not reduced the operating hours at our main clinics.
+Our providers are committed to your care, we are in this together.

 Attn Providers: We are also still accepting new patient referrals.
 Please visit our referral page to find out what we need from you.